-[Image Credit: Warner Bros.
+[Image credit: Warner Bros.
 Pictures]

+Having watched that first trailer, you probably have as many questions as we do.
 Here's what we know about the plot and story of TENET.
 It is "an action epic evolving from the world of international espionage."
 That's all we've got.
 That sentence comes from the "start of production" memo from Warner Bros.

 We do know that Nolan wrote the script, as he often does, and that actors such as Robert Pattinson could only read the TENET script in isolation, to avoid plot leaks.
 "I got locked in a room to read the script," Pattinson told USA Today.
 We also know, from the production memo, that Nolan is filming in seven countries, with IMAX and 70mm cameras, as he did on DUNKIRK, pictured above.
 That means TENET will be released, per Nolan's preference, in premium-format theatres such as Cinemark XD.

 A "tenet" is a core principle or belief, especially with respect to deep pursuits like religion and philosophy.
 (The Ten Commandments are tenets of Christianity, for example.)
 What does the definition of the title mean for this movie?
 Great question!
-If the main character is indeed an investigator of some sort, we could see "tenet" meaning the core idea of a case or the main principle by which the character goes about his work.
-Since the film is said to have an espionage aspect, "tenet" could also apply to beliefs about how information is being relayed — and then what happens if those beliefs turn out to be wrong?
+"Tenet" could also mean the core idea of a case or the main principle by which a character goes about their work.
+Since the film clearly has an espionage aspect, "tenet" could also apply to beliefs about how information is being relayed — and then what happens if those beliefs turn out to be wrong?

 We're eager to learn a lot more about TENET, but the slow reveal of the film's story is actually a lot of fun.
 Just think about how we typically know so much about any given movie before it opens.
 Nolan's previous film, DUNKIRK, was a wonderful surprise because we knew so little about the filmmaker's adventurous approach to a war movie.
 That holds true for this film, too, and we can't wait for the lights to go down next summer, so Christopher Nolan can surprise us again with TENET.